The Benefits and Drawbacks of Purchasing a Home in Temecula

-When you compare Temecula to other cities across Southern California it’s pretty shocking the crazy value you get living in Temecula.
-This blog post is going to talk about the Pros And Cons Of Buying A Home In Temecula.
-If I was to pick the most affordable City in Southern California with the most upside, there’s no doubt it would be Temecula.
+When you compare Temecula to other cities across Southern California, the crazy value you get living in Temecula is pretty shocking.
+This blog post is going to talk about the pros and cons of buying a home in Temecula.
+If I were to pick the most affordable city in Southern California with the most upside, there’s no doubt it would be Temecula.

 Schools & Safety

-Schools in Temecula rank in the top 20% of all schools in regards to overall environment and test scores in California.
+Schools in Temecula rank in the top 20% of all schools in California in regard to the overall environment and test scores.
 You can Google pretty much any school in Temecula and have ratings from 8 to 10.

-In regards to safety, Temecula is one of the safest cities I’ve ever lived in Southern California.
-The homeless population is next to nothing, petty theft feels like it’s non-existent and walking at night is something that I would do without any issue.
+In regards to safety, Temecula is one of the safest cities I’ve ever lived in in Southern California.
+The homeless population is next to nothing, petty theft feels non-existent, and walking at night is something that I would do without any issue.
 There are many other cities across Southern California that you cannot say the same about.
-Why not live in an affordable City that’s safe with great schools?
+Why not live in an affordable city that’s safe and has great schools?

-I have talked about this a great deal in other blog posts and videos but the communities in Temecula are very unique.
-When you enter the majority of communities in Temecula you instantly get a sense of calm, relaxation and a feeling of home.
+I have talked about this a great deal in other blog posts and videos, but the communities in Temecula are very unique.
+When you enter the majority of communities in Temecula, you instantly get a sense of calm, relaxation, and a feeling of home.
 You don’t have to worry about car noise or people blowing by your house at a hundred miles an hour.
-It truly is a great feeling to be able to live peacefully but have every amenity you could ever imagine within 5 minutes of your home.
-This is the case for 90% of communities in Temecula.
-Here are a couple other blog posts that give you a really good perspective on Temecula Communities
+It truly is a great feeling to be able to live peacefully while having every amenity you could ever imagine within 5 minutes of your home.
+This is the case for 90% of the communities in Temecula.
+Here are a couple of other blog posts that give you a really good perspective on Temecula communities.

 Another great thing about Temecula is that the sun shines the majority of the time.
 When you compare Temecula to the beach, Temecula still wins.
 We don’t have the June gloom the beach has.

-In regards to medical facilities, I’m going off of what I’ve read and what I’ve been told from others.
-I have been fortunate and have not had to use these but for those who need regular hospital or doctor visits, Temecula is on the cutting edge of many healthcare developments.
+In regards to medical facilities, I’m going off of what I’ve read and what I’ve been told by others.
+I have been fortunate and have not had to use these, but for those who need regular hospital or doctor visits, Temecula is on the cutting edge of many healthcare developments.

-Everybody knows California traffic sucks.
-Temecula is a commuter haven and the 15 freeway gets pretty busy in the morning and at night.
-If you decide to move to Temecula and have to commute for your job, you need to be strategic in where you live.
-If you work towards San Diego, you need to live in South Temecula.
-This will cut off at least 20 minutes in regards to a drive.
-If you’re working in Riverside, or towards Los Angeles, you need to live in North Temecula.
-This will take off at least 30 minutes both ways. another thing that you should look at is finding a community close to the 15 freeway.
+Everybody knows California traffic stinks.
+Temecula is a commuter haven, and the 15 Freeway gets pretty busy in the morning and at night.
+If you decide to move to Temecula and have to commute for your job, you need to be strategic about where you live.
+If you work toward San Diego, you need to live in South Temecula.
+This will cut off at least 20 minutes of a drive.
+If you’re working in Riverside or toward Los Angeles, you need to live in North Temecula.
+This will take at least 30 minutes both ways.
+Another thing that you should look at is finding a community close to the 15 freeway.

-It’s no secret, gas prices and taxes are some of the highest in the United States.
+It’s no secret that gas prices and taxes are some of the highest in the United States.
 It’s definitely a con of buying a home in Temecula.
 Personally, I don’t mind because of the lifestyle this area allows me to lead.
-I’m okay with spending an extra 500 to $1,000 a year in gas to live in a sunny gorgeous area of the United States.
-In regards to taxes, yes they are higher than most other states but again, look where you’re living.
+I’m okay with spending an extra $500 to $1,000 a year in gas to live in a sunny, gorgeous area of the United States.
+In regards to taxes, yes, they are higher than in most other states, but again, look where you’re living.

-In addition, if you do plan on moving to Temecula and want to purchase a home you might want to look at older communities without Mello Roos or Special Assessment taxes.
+In addition, if you do plan on moving to Temecula and want to purchase a home, you might want to look at older communities without Mello Roos or special assessment taxes.
 These two things can drive up your monthly payment a great deal.
 Often, they are double what an older home or older community would be.
-The tax rate of Temecula is 1.2%, if you buy a new home in the Temecula area you can get up to 2.5% in regards to your tax rate.
+The tax rate in Temecula is 1.2%, but if you buy a new home in the Temecula area, you can get a tax rate of up to 2.5%.

-I wrote a few blog posts and have video on low tax areas in Temecula, here are low Tax areas in the South Part of Temecula
+I wrote a few blog posts and have a video on low-tax areas in Temecula; here are low-tax areas in the south part of Temecula.

 Hopefully, this blog post gave you a good idea of both the pros and cons of buying a home in Temecula.
 Personally, at this point in my life, I wouldn’t live anywhere else in the world.
 We have had the opportunity to travel extensively and have lived in many other places throughout the United States and the world.
-Nothing has come close to where we live now in this beautiful town of Temecula and the place we call home
+Nothing compares to where we are now, in this lovely town of Temecula, the place we call home.

 We have included a local home search below as well